 In 1993, John Poulton investigated the possibility of taking out insurance and becoming an incorporated body.
 At the end of 1993, ISS meeting began to be held again.
 A committee was elected and eventually, ISS applied for and gained full membership to the ASF.
-As
+As a Bendethera, it was decided to focus on Bendethera as

-Photo by Lloyd Robinson. applied for and gained full membership to the ASF.
-As ISS was historically linked to Bendethera, it was decided to focus on Bendethera as our first venue.
+ISS was historically linked to Bendethera, it was decided to focus on Bendethera as our first venue.